Andy Russell (singer): Early life

 He recalled that his high school experience was positive, and that he did not feel discrimination: "In those days, I was just one of the guys.
 We had Russian people, we had Jewish kids, we had Mexican kids, we had the blacks, we never noticed things like that ...
 I'm a very cocky little Mexican kid from the East Side, and I never had those feelings.
 I always feel that it's up to the person."
-In 1935, at the age of 16, when Russell discovered that Gus Arnheim, a popular and influential band leader, was looking for a drummer, he left high school the summer before his senior year to try and join his band.
+In 1935, at the age of 16, when Russell discovered that Gus Arnheim was looking for a drummer, he left high school the summer before his senior year to try and join his band.

 New singing style and name

 Gus Arnheim and his orchestra had been playing the Cocoanut Grove and the Ambassador Hotel in Los Angeles since the late 1920s and had employed such singers as Bing Crosby, Russ Columbo, and Woody Herman.
 Russell auditioned for Arnheim and got the job not only as a drummer but vocalist, too.
 However, since he was underage and could not tour out of state, Arnheim adopted him and became his legal guardian.

 In addition, since he thought it was a good gimmick that made good business sense, Arnheim suggested that Russell sing bilingually in English and Spanish.
 Russell was hesitant, stating "No, Gus, my Spanish is very bad; I'm embarrassed."
 Arnheim finally convinced the youngster by saying "Do something different and people will notice."
 Russell agreed.

-Now on tour with the band, Russell noticed that when he played solo on the drums or sang bilingually, the couples in the audience would stop dancing and approach the bandstand to get a better look at the handsome vocalist who was singing in a different language.
+Now on tour with the band, Russell noticed that when he played solo on the drums or sang bilingually, the couples in the audience would stop dancing and approach the bandstand to get a better look at the vocalist who was singing in a different language.
 It was at a show at the Peabody Hotel in Memphis, Tennessee, that Arnheim saw that he was getting known.
 But Arnheim realized that it would be necessary for Russell to change his name.

 Russell recalled the conversation with Arnheim after the show:

 Russell compromised on the name change because during that era many performers adopted stage names in order to enter the entertainment industry.
 He did not want to be discriminated against and stereotyped as only a Latin singer.
 Besides, he felt the public would know his ethnic background by his singing in Spanish and by telling everybody he was Mexican.